bytebase/bytebase.com-old/content/blog/database-review-2021.md

 We can see that the profits/revenue/growth of database cloud services are extremely impressive.
 It’s not whether to go cloud, but whether to embrace cloud from Day 1.

-In particular, in the OLAP space, while the market is betting on the next Snowflake, Databricks, the two just have a benchmark fight.
+In particular, in the OLAP space, while the market is betting on the next Snowflake, Databricks, the two just had a benchmark fight.

 ## OLAP